West Liberty Avenue Construction - 1915

 Brookline Boulevard and Wenzel Avenue.

-The roadway proceeds south to the city line and border with Dormont, located at Pioneer Avenue
+The roadway proceeds south to the city line at the border with Dormont, located near Pioneer Avenue.

 <Compare with West Liberty Avenue in 1912>